funatsufumiya/lwjgl-bgfx-studies/README.md

 ![screenshot_triangle.png](./docs/screenshot_triangle.png)

 My studies of the BGFX library using the LWJGL3.
+Working on Win/Mac/Linux, DX12/Metal/Vulkan.

 (Mainly scratches for understanding and implementations of [processing-lwjgl-bgfx](https://github.com/funatsufumiya/processing-lwjgl-bgfx))